gomorpheus/morpheus-docs/integration_guides/IdentityManagement/AzureAD.rst

 This guide assumes an Azure AD Application has already been created in Azure, with a subscription level high enough to configure SSO in the application.
 Please refer to Azure documentation if this has not already been configured.

 #.
-Next, in the Azure Active Directory Application details page, select ``Single sign-on`` in the Apps left hand nav, then enter the following:
+Next, in the Azure Active Directory Application details page, select ``Single sign-on``, then enter the following:

    * Single Sign-on Mode dropdown
         Select ``SAML-based Sign-on``